Is becoming a doctor right for me?

 Regardless of the specialty, a doctor must receive licensure before practicing medicine.
 Licensure is obtained from the jurisdiction or state, and this is done by passing the state's medical licensing exam.
 In Canada, one must register with the college of physicians and surgeons in the province of residence.

 Becoming a doctor is not easy.
 Getting through all the years of rigorous study requires not only patience and dedication but a desire to help people.
 Sometimes students will not make it to the end, even after passing the medical exam.
-In this case, a student can opt for other medical jobs, such as nursing or becoming a vocational doctor.
+In this case, a student can opt for other medical careers, such as nursing.